 There may be situations where you cannot achieve the above recommendations due to environmental factors (native grass preservation or very large trees) or farming operations (grazing, cropping, hay).
 In these circumstances, please contact our Municipal Fire Prevention Officer to discuss your options.

 Several private local contractors offer services to assist you prepare and maintain your property for the fire season.
 Please check local business directories, speak to a neighbour, or contact your local garden supplies centre.
 Council does not provide recommendations or hand out contractor details.
 For landowners who do not live locally, we recommend that you book your contractor early and have the contractor take before and after photographs to ensure that work is completed to your satisfaction.

 Disposal of Green Waste

 You have several options for the disposal of Green Waste which may include mulching and composting, permitted burning or transport to a nearby waste facility.
 If you engage a contractor, they will dispose of the vegetation as a part of their service.
-Please note that the fine for dumping green waste is $311.00.
+Please note that fines will be issued for the dumping of green waste.
 If you would like to report green waste dumping contact Council on 1300 366 244.

 Free Green Waste Disposal Weekend

 To help you prepare your property, we hold our annual Free Green Waste Weekend on the weekend prior to the Melbourne Cup.

 Please be aware that a Planning Permit is generally required to remove native vegetation in Victoria.
 In some circumstances, you may be able to remove native vegetation for bushfire protection without needing a planning permit due to the 10/30 and 10/50 rules.
 Check if these rules apply to your property by contacting our Environmental Planner on 1300 366 244 or visit the Bushfire Protection and my Property DELWP bushfire planning page.